mcaimi/python-authenticator/README.md

 In the JSON body, a few parameters are needed:

   - "account": this is the account name (username, email, ecc)
   - "type": The type of the token to be computed.
-Only TOTP is currently supported. "totp" is standard RFC, "totp_google" is the google "base32 encoded" variant.
+Only TOTP is currently supported.
   - "account_type": this is used to display an icon in the GUI.
-I have icons for Google, GitHub and Amazon.
+I have provided icons for Google, GitHub and Amazon.
+  - "digest": Hash algorithm to use during HMAC computation.
+Accepted values are "sha1", "sha256", "sha512".
+  - "base32": Boolean value that determines whether the TOTP value is to be computed with a base32 encoded secret (Google and GitHub for example)
   - "shared_secret": The key that is given to the user by the service provider.
 KEEP IT SAFE.

 The service, as of now, can be run only as a user service inside systemd and it does not support multiple user configurations.
 You can, however, launch multiple instances of the apiserver, one per user.